M. Brinton Lykes

 Doctor of Humane Letters, honoris causa, Lewis & Clark College, June, 2005

-Lykes, M.B. & Crosby, A. (in press, 2015).
+Lykes, M.B. & Crosby, A. (2015).
 Participatory action research as a resource for community regeneration in post-conflict contexts.
 In Bretherton, D. & Law, S.F.
 Methodologies in Peace Psychology: Peace Research by Peaceful Means.
-New York: Springer.
+New York: Springer, pp. 237-254.

 Kanstroom, D. & Lykes, M.B.
-(Eds.) (in press, 2015).
+(Eds.)
+(2015).
 The New Deportations Delirium: Interdisciplinary Responses.
 New York: New York University Press.
-With two original chapters:

 Lykes, M.B. & Hershberg, R.M.
 (2015).
 Continuities and Discontinuities in Human Rights Violations: Historically Situating the Psychosocial Effects of Migration.
 Journal of Social Issues, 71(2).
 244-263. doi 10.1111/josi.12108.

 Lykes, M.B. & Scheib, H. (2015).
 The artistry of emancipatory practice: Photovoice, creative techniques, and feminist anti-racist participatory action research.
 In Bradbury-Huang, H. (Ed.)
 Handbook of Action Research III, pp. 131-142.
 Thousand Oaks, CA: Sage.